 Initiatives at the federal level are working to alleviate a few specific issues.
 The Bipartisan Infrastructure Act provides grants for lead pipe replacement and other infrastructure investments.
-The Environmental Protection Agency is working to improve regulations for chemical and physical pollutants, like issuing new recommendations like PFAS.
+The Environmental Protection Agency is working to improve regulations for chemical and physical pollutants, like issuing new recommendations for PFAS.9